CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 - We have specified `singleshot` here, since each task within the workflow only needs to run once.
 - We have specified the usual Slurm job resources that each task will use.

 Now that we've examined all the pieces, let's run our FireWorks workflow.
+We are launching this workflow from a Perlmutter login node with our `fireworks` conda environment activated.

 Note that we are launching the workflow with `qlaunch rapidfire`.
 Remember that we have specified `rlaunch singleshot` in our queue adapter- this will run each task once per job.